go-air/dupi/README.md

 Dupi is in alpha/early beta development stage.
 Please feel free to give it a try (and [file issues](https://github.com/go-air/dupi/issues)).
-We have run it on several document sets successfully, but it definitely needs more testing to be deployed for commercial purposes.
+We have run it on several document sets successfully, but it definitely needs more testing.

 ## Input